TrejGun/nestjs-auth/apps/jwks-rest/README.md

 # JWKS based authorization for Nest.js

-This is a code sample for my [article](https://trejgun.github.io/articles/jwks-based-authorization-for-nestjs)
+JWKS stands for JSON Web Key Sets.
+This is a set of keys containing the public keys used to verify any JWT issued by the authorization server

+This type of authorization feats the best if you are going to have only one Authorization provider (like Auth0) with multiple accounts

 ## Installation

-I assume you have node, yarn/npm and postgres
+I assume you have nodejs, yarn/npm and postgres

-First of all you have to download dependencies
+First you have to download dependencies
 ```bash
 npm i
 ```